san1026/gen711-final-project/README.md

 We then entered the conda "qiime-2-2021.4" environment to convert the fastqs into a qza file, then remove the primers and adaptors from the sequences.
 The sequences were then denoised using the R package dada2 in order to decrease the amount of sequencing errors in the files.
 Finally, the sequences were compared to reference genomes and taxonomy in order to identify the species from which the experimental reads came.
 This data was converted into a qzv barplot for easy viewing on the qiimeview website.
 Background information about the algae samples was incorporated into the barplot using a metadata file.

-See our code files (located at the top of this repository) for a comprehensive breakdown of the individual Linux commands performed on this data in Visual Studio Code.
+See our code files (located at the top of this repository) for a comprehensive breakdown of the Linux commands performed on this data in Visual Studio Code.

 ## Results